SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 """"""""""

 This function returns the nonnegative square root of the specified value.
-If the value is less than negative zero, a floating-point exception occurs and the return value is architecture specific.
+If the value is less than negative zero, a floating point exception occurs and the the return value is architecture specific.

 '``llvm.experimental.constrained.pow``' Intrinsic